canonical/desktop-security-center/CONTRIBUTING.md

-# Contributing to the Prompting Client
+# Contributing to the Desktop Security Center

 A big welcome and thank you for considering contributing to the Desktop Security Center and Ubuntu!
 It’s people like you that make it a reality for users in our